vagvol/pxt-kbit_car/README.md

 * Moving the motors.
 If you wish to control individual motors, this can be done by using the motor blocks.
-this is done by choosing which motor you wish to contorl, the direction and power
+this is done by choosing which motor you wish to control, the direction and power.

 ```blocks
 kBit.motor(MotorObs.LeftSide, MotorDir.Forward, 50)